scott-techart/flottitools/README.md

-# skintools
+# flottitools
-A collection of Maya skinning tools.
+A collection of Maya tools.